openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

 ************************

 Semi-supervised semantic segmentation is a variation of the semantic segmentation task, where only a subset of the data is labeled.
-The goal is to train a model to predict the class labels of the pixels in an image, using both labeled and unlabeled data.
+The goal is to train a model to predict the class labels of the pixels in an image, using both **labeled and unlabeled** data.
 In this way, the model can make use of both labeled data to learn the class labels, and unlabeled data to learn the underlying structure of the image.
 This can be useful in situations where acquiring labeled data is expensive or time-consuming.

-To solve this problem we use the Mean Teacher algorithm.
+To solve this problem for the semantic segmentation we use the `Mean Teacher algorithm <https://arxiv.org/abs/1703.01780>`_.
 The basic idea of this approach is to use two models during training: a "student" model, which is the main model being trained, and a "teacher" model, which acts as a guide for the student model.
 The student model is updated based on the ground truth annotations (for the labeled data) and pseudo-labels (for the unlabeled data) which are the predictions of the teacher model.
 The teacher model is updated based on the moving average of the student model's parameters.
 So, we don't use backward loss propagation for the teacher model's parameters.
 After training, only the student model is used for prediction.

 We utilize the same core algorithm's parameters as for the :ref:`supervised pipeline <semantic_segmentation_supervised_pipeline>`.
 The main difference is to use of different augmentation pipelines for the labeled and unlabeled data.
 We use only basic augmentations (random flip, random rotate, random crop) for the labeled data and more severe for the unlabeled (the same as we use for the :ref:`supervised pipeline <semantic_segmentation_supervised_pipeline>`).
-It helps for better generalization and prevents unnecessary overfitting on the pseudo-labels generated by the teacher model.
+It helps with a better generalization and prevents unnecessary overfitting on the pseudo-labels generated by the teacher model.

 In the table below the `Dice score <https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient>`_ with our middle template on some datasets is presented.
 For comparison, we present the supervised baseline trained on the labeled data only.
 The results were obtained on our templates without any changes.
 We use 512x512 image resolution, for other hyperparameters, please, refer to the `related template <https://github.com/openvinotoolkit/training_extensions/blob/feature/otx/otx/algorithms/segmentation/configs/ocr_lite_hrnet_18_mod2/template.yaml>`_.
 We trained all models on 1 GPU Nvidia GeForce GTX3090.